yonkov/nasio/README.md

 ## Translation-ready
 Nasio is a translation-ready theme and it comes with two default languages - English and Bulgarian.
 You can easily use poedit or any other translation plugin to translate it to any language you need.

+## RTL Language support

+Since v.
+2.0.2, Nasio fully supports languages that are read from right to left.
+It automatically rotates the layout if the user switches to any rtl language.
+You only need to pick a site language from Settings> General> Site Language and the rest is automatically done for you.

 ## Developer Friendly
 Loads of hooks and filters to extend and customise Nasio via plugin and/or child theme.